awsdocs/aws-cloudformation-user-guide/doc_source/aws-attribute-updatepolicy.md

 With scheduled actions, the group size properties of an Auto Scaling group can change at any time\.
 When you update a stack with an Auto Scaling group and scheduled action, AWS CloudFormation always sets the group size property values of your Auto Scaling group to the values that are defined in the `AWS::AutoScaling::AutoScalingGroup` resource of your template, even if a scheduled action is in effect\.

-If you do not want AWS CloudFormation to change any of the group size property values when you have a scheduled action in effect, use the `AutoScalingScheduledAction` update policy to prevent AWS CloudFormation from changing the `MinSize`, `MaxSize`, or `DesiredCapacity` properties unless you have modified these values in your template\.
+If you do not want AWS CloudFormation to change any of the group size property values when you have a scheduled action in effect, use the `AutoScalingScheduledAction` update policy and set `IgnoreUnmodifiedGroupSizeProperties` to `true` to prevent AWS CloudFormation from changing the `MinSize`, `MaxSize`, or `DesiredCapacity` properties unless you have modified these values in your template\.

 ### Syntax<a name="cfn-attributes-updatepolicy-scheduledactions-syntax"></a>